Accessibility - Edinburgh

 Please note that most buses in Edinburgh require you to give them the exact fare and cannot give you change!

-The Pleasance Courtyard and Pleasance Dome are both a short walk or taxi ride from Edinburgh's Waverley station.
+The Pleasance Courtyard, Pleasance Dome and Pleasance Pop-up: Levels are all a short walk or taxi ride from Edinburgh's Waverley station.
 All entrances to the station are step-free.
 Further details can be found in Waverley Station’s accessibility guide.

 Access Information for Pleasance @ the EICC